Writerly Things

 Working title: STRANGEBREW PHARMACEUTICALS

-Novel about an old-timey medicine show featuring an assistant who is secretly a real potion-maker peddling her magic potions.
+Novel about an old-timey medicine show featuring an assistant who is (secretly) a real potion-maker peddling her magic potions.
 Hijinks ensue.

-Updated Jan 2024
+Updated June 2024

 Currently Reading...

-Updated April 2024
+Updated Dec 2024

 Currently Distracted by...

-Updated April 2024
+Updated Dec 2024

 Resources for New Writers